BARDSEY FIELDS

 Carbon storage

-Bardsey Field is one of the most important sites for carbon storage in the parish consisting of lowland fen, lowland wet grassland and unimproved pastures which can store as much, if not more, carbon underground than woodland.
+Bardsey Fields is one of the most important sites for carbon storage in the parish consisting of lowland fen, lowland wet grassland and unimproved pastures which can store as much, if not more, carbon underground than woodland.

 Wildlife corridor